bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 0: 00:17:45

-I mean, This is all a multilayered process.
+I mean, this is all a multilayered process.
 There is no silver bullet and there is no one fix that we can apply either to Bitcoin or to Lightning and say, okay, now this is private.
 Of course, there are multiple attacks and the more attack vectors we leave open, the more information the potential adversary can gather and combine together and so on.
 So I think our job as protocol developers and researchers is to come up with ways to fix what can be fixed and what cannot be fixed.